Tracksale/developer-handbook/README.md

 ## Developer Handbook
-An always evolving overview about how we work together as a team
+An always evolving overview about how we work together as a team.
+Suggestions are always welcome, just make a Pull Request.

 ### Rules and Conventions
-We currently use a best-effort approach to most of our rules described here, for now only a few of them are enforced.
+We currently use a best-effort approach to most of our rules described here, for now only a few of them are actually enforced.
 We do this to avoid growing pains and bikesheding while we build our team and shape our internal culture.

-MAY[ NOT], SHOULD[ NOT], MUST[ NOT]
+- MAY (Optional)
+- SHOULD (Recommended)

--
+- MUST (Enforced)

 ### Communication
 We use english for documentation, code comments and everything related to our software, this way we can scale our team worldwide.

 ### Programming Languages
 We SHOULD keep our project stacks as homogenous as possible but sometimes we have problems that MAY be solved using other languages and tools.
-If the problem we are trying to solve is both fully encapsulated AND performance sensitive we MAY use
+If the problem you are trying to solve is both fully encapsulated

 #### Services:
-Default: Go
+- Default: Go
-Quick and Simple: PHP and Javascript
+- Quick and Simple: PHP and Javascript
-Performance: C++ and Rust
+- Performance: C++ and Rust

 #### Apps:
-Web: Javascript
+- Web: Javascript
-Mobile: Kotlin
+- Mobile: Kotlin

 -